When there’s suboptimal vehicle availability in your local market, you could find yourself searching for a new car online.

 We could see domestic companies begin producing these chips in the future.
 This will especially happen if the shortage extends into its third year.
 But that solution isn’t instant and won’t immediately influence production.

 From a consumer standpoint, looking for vehicles in other jurisdictions makes sense when searching for a car with certain features.
 Online shopping makes it easy to search for the car, truck, or SUV you want in neighboring communities before traveling to finalize the purchase.

 Some dealerships will even hold the vehicle for you with a deposit.
 This is so that you don’t end up traveling only to realize the car has sold before you arrive.

 It’s possible to arrange the remote purchase of a vehicle, too, and use a car shipping carrier to deliver it to you.
 Nonetheless, there is some risk involved when going this route.
 Therefore, you’ll be buying the vehicle sight unseen as this allows you to extend your search zone.

 If you’re looking for a particular vehicle with specific features, buy from an out-of-town or out-of-state dealership.
 Additionally, hiring an auto transport carrier could be your only option as this supply chain disruption continues.

 Naturally, the vehicle shipping carrier you utilize should have all the necessary insurance to ensure your new car makes it to you in good shape.
 You’ll also want the best possible service at a price point you find acceptable.

 Mercury Auto Transport is a car shipping broker that can put you in touch with carriers to handle your job.
-We’ll only present you with offers from FMCSA-licensed carriers with the necessary insurance, providing you with safe vehicle transport when you need it.
+We’ll only present you with offers from FMCSA-licensed carriers with the necessary insurance.
+This is to provide you with safe vehicle transport when you need it.
 Contact Mercury Auto Transport today to learn more or receive your free quote.